Sen0108/cell-segmentation/README.md

 # Image Processing methods for automatic segmentation and information extraction

 ### Step-1
-Extraction of the green channel of image.
-To achieve more precious results, we use mask based on the HSV color space.
-Thresholding is done based on the hue of the green colors found in the image
+Removing noise by thresholding out values less than 30 in the BGR channels

 ### Step-2
+Creation of masks corresponding to the green and blue hues (HSV color space) in the image.

+### Step-3
 Applying morphological opening operation to clear overlaps in the images

-### Step-3
+### Step-4
 Using the separation and then dilating images to

-### Step-4
+### Step-5
 Applying Distance Transform to create a analog map of distance from center to it's edges

-### Step-5
+### Step-6
 Limiting the the distance to max the half distance

-### Step-6
+### Step-7
 Using the connected components algorithms to mark several blobs as individual components for tracking and applied watershed by using the separated components as seeds

-### Step-7
+### Step-8
 Used the regionprops function of skimage to extract information about the components and blobs to store in csv file